Do you need a visa before coming to Slovakia?

 - Scope: Valid for travel.

-- Examples of Use: Tourism, Business trips, Family visits, Short-term studies or training
+- Short-term studies or training

 National Visa (Type D)